 NTNU runs several continuing educatin programs, please see the continuing education pages at NTNU for a list of programs.
-Among these programs is the Technology Management and Digital Transformation program where our ambition is to establish the specialization in Digitalization and Automation in the Energy Sector.
-The structure of our specialization is planned as follows:
+Among these programs is the Technology Management and Digital Transformation program where a specialization in Digitalization and Automation has been established.
+The structure of our specialization is as follows:

 - A set of 5 basic courses where the students choose 4 out of these courses